Ball-and-chain inactivation: Structural evidence

-More recently, nuclear magnetic resonance studies in Xenopus oocyte BK channels have shed further light on the structural properties of the ball and chain domain.
-The introduction of the KCNMB2 β subunit to the cytoplasmic side of a non-inactivating channel restored inactivation, conforming to the expected behaviour of a ball and chain-type protein.
+More recently, nuclear magnetic resonance studies in Xenopus oocyte BK channels have shed further light on the structural properties of the ball-and-chain domain.
+The introduction of the KCNMB2 β subunit to the cytoplasmic side of a non-inactivating channel restored inactivation, conforming to the expected behaviour of a ball-and-chain–type protein.
 NMR analysis showed that the ball domain is composed of residues 1–17 and the chain region of residues 20–45.
 The three amino acids in the middle constitute a flexible linker region between the two functional regions.
 The ball is at the N-terminus of the β subunit and consists of a disordered part (residues 1–10) and a loop-helix motif formed by a block of amino acids spanning from serine at position 11 to aspartate at position 16.
-The structure of the chain domain is 4-turn alpha helix structure.
+The structure of the chain domain is 4-turn α-helix structure.

 Structure

 The ball and chain domains are on the cytoplasmic side of the channel.
 The most precise structural studies have been carried out in Shaker potassium channels, in which the precise residues involved in the process have been identified.
 The first 19 amino acids of the N-terminus constitute the ball domain.
-This is made up of 11 hydrophobic amino acids, 8 hydrophilic ones and 4 positively charged ones.
+This is made up of 11 hydrophobic amino acids, followed by 8 hydrophilic ones, of which 4 are positively charged.
 The following 60 amino acids constitute the chain domain.
 Modifying the amino acids of the ball while preserving their chemical properties does not disrupt the inactivation mechanism.
 This suggests that the ball occludes the channel by binding electrostatically rather than covalently.
 Structural studies have shown that the inner pore of the potassium channel is accessible only through side slits between the cytoplasmic domains of the four α-subunits, rather than from a central route as previously thought.
 The ball domain enters the channel through the side slits and attaches to a binding site deep in the central cavity.
-This process involves a conformational change, which allows the ball and chain blocker to elongate and reach the inner center of the channel.
+This process involves a conformational change, which allows the ball-and-chain blocker to elongate and reach the inner center of the channel.